 j.
 Electrical or other geophysical logging.

-17.6(9) Stratigraphic test wells.
-All stratigraphic test wells shall be plugged in accordance with the provisions of rule 561—17.15(458A).
+17.5(9) Stratigraphic test wells.

+a.
+All stratigraphic test wells shall be plugged in accordance with the provisions of rule 561-17.13(458A).

-Any mechanical logs taken must be filed with the director within the time limits set forth below.
+b.
 Lithologic samples must be collected during the drilling of all stratigraphic test wells in accordance with the provisions of subrule 17.5(7).

-All records, samples, and logs required under this rule must be filed with the director six months after completion of the program set forth in the original application.
-If the company so requests in writing, these records, samples, and logs shall be kept confidential for an additional period of one year after filing.
+c.
+All records, samples, and logs, including mechanical logs, required under this rule must be filed with the Iowa geological survey six months after completion of the program set forth in the original application.
+If the company so requests in writing, these records, samples, and logs shall be kept confidential for an additional year after filing.

-17.6(10) Wells for storage of liquid petroleum gas.
+17.5(10) Wells for storage of liquid petroleum gas.
 Only one fee shall be required for the drilling of wells for the development of each reservoir for the storage of liquid petroleum gas, but an application for a permit to drill shall be filed with the department and a permit issued prior to the drilling of each well.
-The application for a permit to drill a single well or the first in a series of wells for this purpose shall be accompanied by a complete set of plans for the development of the reservoir and by a plat of the reservoir area with all contemplated wells and the reservoir limits indicated thereon.
+The application for a permit to drill a single well or the first in a series of wells for this purpose shall be accompanied by a complete set of plans for the development of the reservoir and by a plat of the reservoir area with all contemplated wells and the reservoir limits indicated.